Moises898/Algorithmic-Trading-Original-Repo/README.md

     server = "MetaQuotes-Demo"
     conn = MT5(user,password,server)

+<i>Note: By default the contructor method call the start method to start the connection to the MT5 server</i>
 </p>

 <h3><b> start()</b></h3>
-<p>Call this method once we create our object to stablish the connection with Metatrader5.<br>
+<p>Stablish a connection to the Metatrader5 server.<br>

 Example: <br>